+Pulpectomy.
 Pulpectomy is a root canal procedure for pulp tissue that is irreversibly infected or necrotic due to caries or trauma.
-The root canals are debrided and shaped with hand or rotary files.
-21 Since instrumentation and irrigation with an inert solution alone cannot adequately reduce the microbial population in a root canal system, disinfection with irrigants such as 1% sodium hypochlorite and/or chlorhexidine is an important step in assuring optimal bacterial decontamination of the canals.68-70 Because it is a potent tissue irritant, sodium hypochlorite must not be extruded beyond the apex.71 After the canals are dried, a resorbable material such as nonreinforced zinc/oxideeugenol,^{5,72} iodoform-based paste (KRI),73 or a combination paste of iodoform and calcium hydroxide (Vitapex®, Endoflax®)74-76 is used to fill the canals.
+The root canals are debrided and shaped with hand or rotary files.21 Since instrumentation and irrigation with an inert solution alone cannot adequately reduce the microbial population in a root canal system, disinfection with irrigants such as one percent sodium hypochlorite and/or chlorhexidine is an important step in assuring optimal bacterial decontamination of the canals.70-72 Because it is a potent tissue irritant, sodium hypochlorite must not be extruded beyond the apex.73 After the canals are dried, a resorbable material such as nonreinforced zinc/oxide eugenol,5,74 iodoform-based paste (KRI),75 or a combination paste of iodoform and calcium hydroxide (Vitapex[®], Endoflax[®])76-78 is used to fill the canals.
 The tooth then is restored with a restoration that seals the tooth from microleakage.

-- Indications: A pulpectomy is indicated in a primary tooth with irreversible pulpitis or necrosis or a tooth treatment planned for pulpotomy in which the radicular pulp exhibits clinical signs of irreversible pulpitis (eg, excessive hemorrhage that is not controlled with a damp cotton pellet applied for several minutes) or pulp necrosis (eg, suppration, purulence).
-The roots should exhibit minimal or no resorption. - Objectives: Following treatment, the radiographic infectious process should resolve in 6 months, as evidenced by bone deposition in the pretreatment radiolucent areas, and pretreatment clinical signs and symptoms should resolve within a few weeks.
-There should be radiographic evidence of successful filling without gross overextension or underfilling.^{72,74,76} The treatment should permit resorption of the primary tooth root and filling material to permit normal eruption of the succedaneous tooth.
+- Indications: A pulpectomy is indicated in a primary tooth with irreversible pulpitis or necrosis or a tooth treatment planned for pulpotomy in which the radicular pulp exhibits clinical signs of irreversible pulpitis (e.g., excessive hemorrhage that is not controlled with a damp cotton pellet applied for several minutes) or pulp necrosis (e.g., suppuration, purulence).
+The roots should exhibit minimal or no resorption. - Objectives: Following treatment, the radiographic infectious process should resolve in six months, as evidenced by bone deposition in the pretreatment radiolucent areas, and pre-treatment clinical signs and symptoms should resolve within a few weeks.
+There should be radiographic evidence of successful filling without gross overextension or under-filling.^{74,76,78} The treatment should permit resorption of the primary tooth root and filling material to permit normal eruption of the succedaneous tooth.
 There should be no pathologic root resorption or furcation/apical radiolucency.